Zig (Billy HerZIG) has produced over 60 CD projects –

 So, I toured the town and saw the studios and the history there (bought some equipment racks that came out of ‘Muscle Shoals Sound’) and wrote and recorded with my friends there.
 I had been sending country songs thru the mail from Texas to Nashville for a few years and had talked to some publishers and producers that liked a song or two.

-I had a few single-song contracts with several publishers in Nashville but had gone to visit Muscle Shoals and was not really interested in Nashville.
+I had a few single-song contracts with several publishers in Nashville but had gone to visit Muscle Shoals and was not really that interested in Nashville.
 And I remember Big Al saying “what? you drove 700 miles from Texas to Muscle Shoals and you’re not gonna stop and see Nashville? – It’s only like 2 hours away”.

 So, the next day I drove up to Nashville.